Fellowship & Relocation grant

 ☑️ Grant allocation criteria: Selection will be based on the following criteria:

-- Professional project and consistency with the scope of the Graduate Programme
+- Professional criteria : based on the research project and consistency with the scope of the Graduate Programme

-*exception Graduate programme Precision health: after the academic results of the first semester upon presentation of the academic results.
+*except for the Graduate programme Precision health: the fellowship is paid at once after the academic results of the first semester upon presentation of the academic results.

 Guidelines for online application